The Republic of Ireland and the World Bank: Ireland: Basic Economic Data

 After World War II, much of Europe was struggling after expending itself fighting.
 Once the dust had settled, Ireland, like other countries, joined the World Bank to procure loans to rebuild their economies and infrastructure.

-Like a majority of countries in the world, Ireland was hit by the global financial crisis of 2007-2008: the most severe since the Great Depression of the 1930s.
-This was caused by the U.S. and European banks pulling back their international loans due to the financial crisis beginning in the North Atlantic Region.
+Like a most countries, Ireland was affected by the 2008 financial crisis.
+This was caused by the U.S. and European banks pulling back their international loans due to the 2008 financial crisis.
 Countries that had borrowed heavily from abroad were negatively affected, especially those whose financial systems were vulnerable because of their own economic issues (i.e. housing bubbles, large currency amount deficits, financial excesses).

 World Bank in Ireland

 Ireland's interaction with the World Bank only spanned from 1969 to 1976, borrowing a sum total of 152.5 million US dollars.
 Eight projects were created, with a small majority focusing on power infrastructure.
 The loans given were given through the child organization of the World Bank; the International Bank for Reconstruction and Development (IBRD).
 The IBRD is "a global development cooperative owned by 189 member countries" that was developed after the end of World War II to rebuild Europe and now helps reduce poverty in needing countries.
 This is the only branch Ireland has received financial support from (the other sibling organizations including the International Development Association (IDA), the International Finance Corporation (IFC), and the Multilateral Investment Guarantee Agency (MIGA)).

 The status of all projects is fully repaid, and Ireland has not used the World bank since the end of its second Industrial Credit Corporation Project in 1981.
-Ireland has also not appeared in any of the World Bank Annual Reports since 1981, where they last had only 0.29 percent of the total voting power (the United States ranked first with having 769,139 votes, or 21.35 percent).
-After paying off these loans, Ireland experienced an upward trend of continuous growth until the 2008 Irish financial crisis.
+Ireland has also not appeared in any of the World Bank Annual Reports since 1981, where they last had only 0.29% of the total voting power (the United States ranked first with having 769,139 votes, or 21.35%).
+After paying off these loans, Ireland experienced an upward trend of continuous growth until the Post-2008 Irish economic downturn.